U.S. bank profits fell 36.5% in 2020 on pandemic concerns - FDIC

-However, bank profits were up 9.1% in the fourth quarter to $59.9 billion compared to a year prior as firms shrank how much cash they set aside to guard against losses.
+Bank profits rose 9.1% in the fourth quarter, however, to $59.9 billion compared with the previous year as firms shrank how much cash they set aside to guard against losses.

-FDIC Chairman Jelena McWilliams said the new data shows, despite falling profits, banks proved their resilience amid the pandemic.
+FDIC Chairman Jelena McWilliams said the new data showed that despite falling profits, banks proved their resilience amid the COVID-19 pandemic.

-“The banking industry maintains strong capital and liquidity levels, which can mitigate potential future losses,” she said in a prepared statement.

 Testifying separately before Congress, Federal Reserve Chairman Jerome Powell said the central bank was still debating whether to reinstate stricter capital requirements on banks.
 The Fed eased some leverage restrictions for larger banks in April, with that relief set to expire at the end of March.